-India's palm oil imports from Malaysia have effectively dried up as importers have stopped all purchases originating from the island nation after the Government of India is said to have privately asked them for it, The Times of India.
+India's palm oil imports from Malaysia have effectively dried up as importers have stopped all purchases originating from the island nation after the Government of India is said to have privately asked them for it, reports The Times of India.

 The situation arises as Malaysian Prime Minister (PM) Mahathir Mohamad continued his anti-India stance on Kashmir and several other issues including the Citizenship (Amendment) Act (CAA) which was passed by the sovereign parliament of India and received President Ram Nath Kovind's assent last month.